What to buy?

 - Decide on a budgeting strategy but plan for the long term.
 You could buy a powerful computer now or buy an inexpensive computer now and plan to upgrade it later on.

 - Budget for software as well as hardware.
-Word processing and spreadsheet software can be purchased with most systems; however, you may also need other software for communications, graphics, and specialized projects.
+Microsoft Office 365 for Education is now licensed to all students, staff & faculty for personal use at no charge; however, you may also need other software for communications, graphics, and specialized projects.
 See the pages on hardware and software purchasing options.
 Be aware that unauthorized copying of licensed software is illegal.

 - Prepare your computer to connect to our campus network and the Internet.